BlogInvesting

 Watch-outs: It is not women-only, so the community is mixed.
 Non-accredited members can learn and observe but cannot complete actual investments until accredited, per SEC rules.

-Best for: Best for first-time women writing sub-$5K checks who want the largest low-barrier community.
+Best for: first-time women writing sub-$5K checks who want the largest low-barrier community.

 Where to start: Visit the Angel Squad story page to join a cohort.